miekg/dreck/README.md

 can:

 * Label/close/lock etc. issues.
-* Assign reviewers to a pull request based on *OWNERS* files.
+* Assign reviewers to a pull request based on *OWNERS* files, taking into account Work-in-Progress status.
 * Automatically delete the branch when a pull request is merged.
 * Automatically merge a pull request when the status is green.
 * LGTM a pull request with a comment.
 * Execute (whitelisted) commands on the dreck server.
+* Define (shorter) alias for often used commands.

 For this all to work, you'll need to have an Github App that allows access to your repo - setting this up is beyond scope of this documentation.
 And need to recompile Caddy and have a functional Go